 This site is a portal to the seismic waveform data archives at GEOFON, including the EIDA data holdings.
 With it, you can request

-The portal allows you to create requests which combine the stations' locations with earthquake lists provided by GFZ or other agencies, or your own list of events.
+The portal allows you to create requests which combine the stations' locations with earthquake lists provided by GFZ or other agencies.
 See the "Event Controls" box.
 In this case the event time and coordinates are used to compute approximated arrival times ("onset times") for the P or S wave of the selected earthquakes at the selected stations.

 The web interface is built up from boxes.
 Here are some of the features of each box.